tinytelly/java-automate/README.md

 ####Overview:

 This framework creates a predictable way to automate tasks.
+Tasks (Steps in the framework) can be anything.
+If a computer can do it then it can become a Step.
-Tasks can be chained together in a .plan which will execute any number of steps.
+Steps are chained together in a ```.plan``` which will execute any number of steps.
 A step is any code that extends ```org.tinytelly.steps.Step```.
 A step is configured by setting the step properties in a .properties file.